 Snoop didn’t always get high and make commentary on internet videos while he cooks with Martha Stewart.
-He used to get high and make really incredible music that comes from street level reality.
+Instead, he used to get high and make really incredible music boasting street-level reality.

 7. Destiny’s Child

-Pop was soft and light in the 90’s, with Destiny’s Child and the incomparable Queen Bee Beyoncé Knowles landing in the latter part of the decade.
+Pop was soft and light in the ’90s, with Destiny’s Child and the incomparable Queen Bee Beyoncé Knowles landing in the latter part of the decade.
 Evidence that female minorities can bring the noise and empower.
 While they became the ninth biggest-selling group of the 2000s, there can be no escaping the fact that Destiny’s Child will look back at 1999 being the year that made them.

 10. Insane Clown Posse

 I.C.P. rose in the ’90s, and their particular brand of vicious, downtrodden rap and screaming rock still speaks to those who spend their lives scraping along on the forgotten lower end of society.

 Fun, fast, and playful, The Offspring show an offshoot of rock that none anticipated.
 While others were going the route of depression, The Offspring reveled in simple licks and a sense of wacky that was infectious, then would blindside with insight.

 12. Whitney Houston